Thomasbrockmansvives/VELOG/README.md

 activate the virtual environment install the requirements.txt (pip install -r requirements.txt)

+## Application structure
+In the layout package there are modules for printing lines, titles, ... and a welcome to print at launch

 ## Database connection
 the application uses a '.env' file to store configuration settings.